 Server Information for cPanel

 The Server Information interface displays information about your account and the server that hosts your account.
-You can use this interface to determine your server’s version of cPanel & WHM or specifics about Apache or PHP on your account.
+You can use this interface to determine your server’s version of cPanel & WHM, specifics about Apache, or other services on your account.

 The Server Information table displays the following information: